 Nevil-photo-head-shot-300x199

-Associate Professor Nevil Pierse is Deputy Director of He Kāinga Oranga/Housing and Health Research Programme.
-Originally a statistician by training, his current work is done in partnership with a wide variety of stakeholders including government and community organisations, and is focused on the design and implementation of randomised trials in the home and community.
+Professor Nevil Pierse is co-leader of He Kāinga Oranga - Housing and Health Research Programme.
+Originally a statistician by training, his current work is done in partnership with a wide range of stakeholders including government and community organisations and is focused on the design and implementation of natural experiments to improve the home and community environments.
+Nevil and the research team was awarded a Prime Minister's Science Prize in 2014 for this work.

 Key publications